hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 HotRod generates code according to the metadata retrieved from a live existing database, typically in the DEV environment.

-Apart from the database metadata some extra details are needed to fully produce the code.
-These fall into:
+Apart from the database metadata some extra details are needed to fully produce the persistence logic.
+These details fall into different categories:

-- Extra database details, such as sequences to use for each table, extra schemas to inspect, metadata inspection strategies, tables to treat as enums, etc.
+- Extra metadata such as sequences to use with each table, extra schemas to inspect, metadata inspection strategies, enums, etc.
 - Generation details: base directories, package structure, class naming rules, data type rules, foreign key generation, optimistic locking details, etc.
-- Nitro Queries: general purpose, flat, and structured queries.
+- Nitro Queries: flat queries, general purpose queries, and structured queries.
-- Configuration Facets & Fragments.
+- Configuration fragments & generation facets.

 ## The Configuration File

-Although it can have any name, typically the main configuration file is called `hotrod.xml`.
-It takes the form:
+The configuration file takes the form:

     <?xml version="1.0"?>
     <!DOCTYPE hotrod SYSTEM "hotrod.dtd">